gitperr/ansible-kubernetes/README.md

 - [ ] Minecraft/Valheim

 ### Prometheus notes
-- Can start the kube-prometheus properly, but it still needs to be exposed with ingress
+- Can start the kube-prometheus properly, but it still needs to be exposed with ingress --> dropped for now
-- Certs might not be in order yet
+- Certs might not be in order yet --> dropped for now
+- Prometheus operator works nicely, better work with this before moving onto kube-prometheus